MicrosoftDocs/azure-devops-docs/docs/pipelines/release/artifacts.md

 You can link a release pipeline to any of the build pipelines in Azure Pipelines or TFS project collection.

 > [!NOTE]
 > You must include a **Publish Artifacts** task in your build pipeline.
-For XAML build pipelines, an artifact with the name **drop** is published implicitly.
+For YAML build pipelines, an artifact with the name **drop** is published implicitly.

 Some of the differences in capabilities between different versions of TFS and Azure Pipelines are: